JamieBort/Personal-Dashboard/Progress.md

             +-- front end directory (frontend/)
             +-- back end directory (backend/)

-    The front end on each branch will will look identical or similar.
-    The functionality that it needs is to navigate between pages.
-    And display info appropriate to that page.
+2.
+    ~~Then set up the back end~~.
+Done

+3.
+    Then set up the frontend.
 Something basic just to make sure
     * it's working as I want and need.
     * and to decide which to use
         * React.js
         * or React Native.

-2.
+        The front end on each branch will look identical or similar.

+        The functionality that it needs is to navigate between pages.

+        And display info appropriate to that page.

+4.
     Then work on getting it behind a password/some sort of security.

-3.
+5.
-    Then bring in the database and back end.
+    Then bring in the database.

 ## Tasks
 ### Not Done